 6.4.9.2 Supplemental Ancillary Services Market

-(1) During the Adjustment Period, ERCOT may procure additional Regulation-Up (Reg-Up), Regulation Down (Reg-Down), Responsive Reserve (RRS), and Non-Spin services for the reasons, and in the amounts, specified in Section 6.4.9.1, Evaluation and Maintenance of Ancillary Service Capacity Sufficiency, using a SASM.
+(1) During the Adjustment Period, ERCOT may procure additional Regulation-Up (Reg-Up), Regulation Down (Reg-Down), Responsive Reserve (RRS), ERCOT Contingency Reserve Service (ECRS), and Non-Spin services for the reasons, and in the amounts, specified in Section 6.4.9.1, Evaluation and Maintenance of Ancillary Service Capacity Sufficiency, using a SASM.

 (2) ERCOT shall allow QSEs to request to modify their Ancillary Service positions through a Reconfiguration Supplemental Ancillary Services Market (RSASM).
 The RSASM is executed at 0900 daily.
 This RSASM allows QSEs to potentially change their Ancillary Service Supply Responsibility from hour ending 1300 through hour ending 2400 of the current Operating Day.
 QSEs attempt to reduce their Ancillary Service Supply Responsibility through the RSASM by submitting less Ancillary Service capacity in their Resource’s COPs than their Ancillary Service Supply Responsibility.
 The difference between the Ancillary Service Supply Responsibility and the COP Ancillary Service capacity is the reconfiguration amount that is procured by the RSASM.
 The QSE must also have valid Ancillary Service Offers of an amount equal to or greater than their requested reconfiguration amount.
 The RSASM shall not be executed if there are not enough offers to procure the Ancillary Service reconfiguration amount.